ministryofjustice/hmpps-digital-prison-reporting-frontend/docs/dashboards/visualisations/matrix-timeseries.md

 <hr class='dpr-docs-hr'/>

-# Define a timeseries matrix chart
+# Automatic bucketing

-In this example we will define a matrix chart that:
+In this example we will define a heatmap that:

+- defines buckets based on the values in the dataset
 - selects the dataset rows that show the total count of finds for each day
 - represent that as a matrix chart that show daily finds over 3 months